foundry-rs/book/CONTRIBUTING.md

 ### The purpose of the book

-The book is intended to serve both as a guide to getting started with Forge and Cast, as well as a quick reference for both of these tools.
+The book is intended to serve both as a guide to getting started with Spark and Probe, as well as a quick reference for both of these tools.

 The book is split into some major chapters:

-- Getting Started, which is intended to walk people through installing Foundry
+- Getting Started, which is intended to walk people through installing Foxar
-- Forge Guide, which is intended to be a complete-ish tour of Forge
+- Spark Guide, which is intended to be a complete-ish tour of Spark
-- Cast Guide, which is similarly intended to be a tour of Cast
+- Probe Guide, which is similarly intended to be a tour of Probe
 - Additional Guides, which is a collection of other various topics such as CI, shell autocompletions
-- Reference, which is intended to contain complete reference sheets on Forge and Cast, as well as related tools
+- Reference, which is intended to contain complete reference sheets on Spark and Probe, as well as related tools

 Within each chapter there are multiple sections and subsections.